molecularsets/moses/README.md

 # Benchmarking your models

-* Install MOSES as described in the previous secion.
+* Install MOSES as described in the previous section.

 * Calculate metrics for the trained model: